pghalliday/dsl-config/README.md

 dslConfig.value('value4', cloneDSLConfig);

-// You can also specify arbitrary key/value mappings
+// You can also specify anonymous key/value mappings intended
+// to be used as sub mappings for other mappings
 //
 // NB. the supplied name will be used for the DSL method
 // but the mapping keys will be used in the resulting
 // config object.
-As such mappings should probably be
+As such anonymous mappings should be
-// used alone in DSLConfig instances (eg. as the only
+// used alone in DSLConfig instances (ie. as the only
-// method under a value or list) to avoid overwriting
+// method under a value, list or mapping) to avoid overwriting
-// other named values and lists.
+// other named values, lists or mappings.
 This is done so that
 // mappings can contain mappings without having to have
 // extra keys at every level
 dslConfig
 .value(
-  'mappings1',
+  'mappings',
   new DSLConfig()
-  .mapping('mapping1')
+  .submapping('mapping')
 )
-.value(
-  'mappings2',
-  new DSLConfig()
 .mapping(
-    'mapping2'
+  'mapping2',
   new DSLConfig()
-    .mapping('submapping')
+  .submapping('submapping')
   )
+);

+// In the same vein you can also add anonymous
+// sub list methods so that a list can
+// contain a sub list without having to create a
+// named key for it.
+//
+// NB. this will convert the parent config to
+// an array instead of an object so it won't
+// be possible to use it as anything other than
+// a list
+dslConfig
+.list(
+  'list4',
+  new DSLConfig()
+  .sublist('sublist')
 );
 ```